bnb-chain/bnb-chain.github.io/docs/beaconchain/get-started.md

 - Showing the balances of assets on the addresses
 - Sending and receiving assets

-Beacon Chain Web Wallet also presents a trading UI where you can examine market data and manage your orders to trade among the listed assets.
+BNB Beacon Chain Web Wallet also presents a trading UI where you can examine market data and manage your orders to trade among the listed assets.

 Learn about the list of wallet available [here](wallets.md).

 ## Chain Explorer
 Chain Explorer provides a portal to explore blocks and transaction details.<br/>
-On Beacon Chain  Explorer, you can also check different asset types, the distribution of their ownerships, and owners' transactions.
+On BNB Beacon Chain  Explorer, you can also check different asset types, the distribution of their ownerships, and owners' transactions.

 ## REST API
 There are [Accelerated Nodes](faq/faq.md#what-is-the-accelerated-node) which provide advanced API services for the public.<br/>